nahidhossain123/javascript-testing/README.md

 #1 what is software testing?
- Software testing is the process of evaluating and verifying that a software product or application does what it's supposed to do
+ <p>Software testing is the process of evaluating and verifying that a software product or application does what it's supposed to do</p>

 #2 Types of software testing
  <ol>